Reality television: Subcultures

 Some documentary-style shows shed light on rarely seen cultures and lifestyles.
 One example is shows about people with disabilities or people who have unusual physical circumstances, such as the American series Push Girls and Little People, Big World, and the British programmes Beyond Boundaries, Britain's Missing Top Model, The Undateables and Seven Dwarves.

 Another example is shows that portray the lives of ethnic or religious minorities.
-Examples include All-American Muslim (Lebanese-American Muslims), Shahs of Sunset (affluent Persian-Americans), Sister Wives (polygamists from a Mormon splinter group), Breaking Amish and Amish Mafia (the Amish), and Big Fat Gypsy Weddings and its spinoffs (Romani people).
+Examples include All-American Muslim (Lebanese-American Muslims), Shahs of Sunset (affluent Persian-Americans), Sister Wives (polygamists from a Mormon splinter group), Breaking Amish and Amish Mafia (the Amish), and Big Fat Gypsy Weddings and its spin-offs (Romani people).

 The Real Housewives franchise offers a window into the lives of social-striving urban and suburban housewives.
 Many shows focus on wealth and conspicuous consumption, including Platinum Weddings, and My Super Sweet 16, which documented huge coming of age celebrations thrown by wealthy parents.
 Conversely, the highly successful Here Comes Honey Boo Boo and Duck Dynasty are set in poorer rural areas of the Southern United States.

 Professional activities

 Some documentary-style shows portray professionals either going about day-to-day business or performing an entire project over the course of a series.
 One early example (and the longest running reality show of any genre) is Cops, which debuted in 1989.
 Other such shows specifically relating to law enforcement include The First 48, Dog the Bounty Hunter, Police Stop!, Traffic Cops, Border Security and Motorway Patrol.

-Shows set at a specific place of business include American Chopper, Miami Ink and its spinoffs, Bikini Barbershop and Lizard Lick Towing.
+Shows set at a specific place of business include American Chopper, Miami Ink and its spin-offs, Bikini Barbershop and Lizard Lick Towing.

 Shows that show people working in the same non-business location include Airport and Bondi Rescue.

 Shows that portray a set of people in the same line of work, occasionally competing with each other, include Deadliest Catch, Ice Road Truckers and Million Dollar Listing Los Angeles and its spinoffs.